w-mcilhagga/opengl/triangles/triangle1/README.md

 ```
 First, we create a handle to a buffer with `glGenBuffers` (analogous to `glGenVertexArrays`) which creates one (or more) buffer handles, and stores the handle value in `VBO`.
 Then we **bind** the buffer with the call `glBindBuffer`.
 Now, since `VAO` is the currently bound vertex array object, the vertex buffer gets added to the vertex array object.
 Thus, the object `VAO` now owns `VBO`.

 Also, binding makes `VBO` the current vertex buffer, so all vertex-buffer-related calls use it as a target.
 The constant `GL_ARRAY_BUFFER` just means this buffer is for vertex attributes.

+It's quite hard to keep track of all the implications about which objects are affected by which functions.
+Unless you're  an expert, which I'm not.

 The next step is to shove some vertices in the buffer: